Esri/arcgis-runtime-samples-android/offline-geocode/README.md

 # How to use the sample
 The sample depends on basemap data to be located on the device.
 This includes installing a local tile map cache (tpk) to device as described below:

- * Download San Diego [tpk and locator](http://www.arcgis.com/home/item.html?id=bd441813cd2f4c8891aee671a65feb54) data from ArcGIS.
+ * Download San Diego [tpk](https://github.com/manishk3189/arcgis-runtime-samples-android/tree/Offline-Geocode-ActionBar-Search/offline-geocode/streetmap_SD%20tpk) and [locator](http://www.arcgis.com/home/item.html?id=bd441813cd2f4c8891aee671a65feb54) data from ArcGIS.
  * Create the the sample data folder at the root folder on your device, /{device-externalstoragepath}/ArcGIS/samples/Offlinegeocode.
  * Push the downloaded data contents from step 1 to your device:
-  * /{device-externalstoragepath}/ArcGIS/samples/Offlinegeocode/SanDiego.tpk
+  * /{device-externalstoragepath}/ArcGIS/samples/Offlinegeocode/streetmap_SD.tpk
   * /{device-externalstoragepath}/ArcGIS/samples/Offlinegeocode/Geocoding/SanDiego_StreetAddress.loc
   * /{device-externalstoragepath}/ArcGIS/samples/Offlinegeocode/Geocoding/SanDiego_StreetAddress.locb
   * /{device-externalstoragepath}/ArcGIS/samples/Offlinegeocode/Geocoding/SanDiego_StreetAddress.lox